vernak2539/chrome-extension-google-doc-default-zoom/README.md

 ## Localisation

 I'm a native English speaker, but want to provide this Chrome Extension for everyone.
-That being said, I've used Google Translate the values for the Spanish language.
+That being said, I've used Google Translate the values for non-English languages.
 I know they're probably not correct.

 If you feel like helping me out, would be much appreciated if you could submit a new issue, using the "[Update/Add Locale Information](https://github.com/vernak2539/chrome-extension-google-doc-default-zoom/issues/new/choose)"